Docker Deployment

 Common Setup Steps for Config File Preparation

-For authentication methods that require uploading a config.json file to your vault (KSM Config File, KSM Token, and Config File authentication), follow these steps on your host machine:
+For authentication methods that require uploading a config.json file to your vault (KSM Config File, KSM Token, and Config File authentication), follow these steps on your host machine to generate this file:

 1. Login to Keeper on your host machine: